 Tara St. James throws out the traditional fashion model with her brand Study New York.
 Instead of following a retail calendar, she produces monthly capsule collections that are made locally in her New York atelier.
 Instead of wasteful production, Tara uses zero-waste pattern making and inevitably when there is fabric waste, Study New York partners with Brooklyn based businesses to upcycle the fabric.

-This bang-on-trend fashion label is heading towards a zero-waste at speed!
-They currently recycle 75% of their waste and plan to reach over 85% in the next few years, eventually reaching their ultimate goal of a big, fat zero.
+Of all the zero waste fashion brands, this one may not yet have achieved full 0, but it is probably the best known, and it deserves a place here because Reformation is heading towards a zero waste at speed!
+They currently make most of their stunning maxi dresses and tops from deadstock fabric; create bikinis from discarded fishing nets, recycle 75% of their waste and plan to reach over 85% in the next few years, eventually reaching their ultimate goal of a big, fat zero.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!